Caetanods/Posterior_Phylo_sampler/README.md

 Script to sample random trees from large nexus files with posterior distribution of trees.

+The script runs in Linux and Mac.
+It depends on python.

 The arguments of the program are:

 First argument is the burnin percentage [a value between 0.0 and 1.0]